Board-Folk/NeoGeoAES-3.5/README.md

 ## PCB Production

 Minimum track widths, clearances and via sizes are within the standard offering of modern PCB fabricators.
-Development was done using JLCPCB.
+Development was done using JLCPCB and as such the Gerber files are provided to their specification.

 The design is verified to work as a 2-layer PCB.